docker-java/docker-java/README.md

     $ mvn clean install -DskipITs

-By default Docker server is using UNIX sockets for communication with the Docker client, however docker-java client uses TCP/IP to connect to the Docker server by default, so you will need to make sure that your Docker server is listening on TCP port.
-To allow Docker server to use TCP add the following line to /etc/default/docker
+By default the docker engine is using local UNIX sockets for communication with the docker CLI so docker-java client also uses UNIX domain sockets to connect to the docker daemon by default.
+To make the docker daemon listening on a TCP (http/https) port you have to configure it by setting the DOCKER_OPTS environment variable to something like the following:

     DOCKER_OPTS="-H tcp://127.0.0.1:2375 -H unix:///var/run/docker.sock"

-However you can force docker-java to use UNIX socket communication by configure the following (see [Configuration](.#Configuration) for details):

-    DOCKER_HOST=unix:///var/run/docker.sock
-    DOCKER_TLS_VERIFY=0

 More details about setting up Docker server can be found in official documentation: http://docs.docker.io/en/latest/use/basics/

-Now make sure that docker is up:

-    $ docker -H tcp://127.0.0.1:2375 version

-    Client version: 0.8.0
-	Go version (client): go1.2
-	Git commit (client): cc3a8c8
-	Server version: 1.2.0
-	Git commit (server): fa7b24f
-	Go version (server): go1.3.1

-Run build without integration tests:

-    $ mvn clean install -DskipITs

-## Docker-Java maven dependencies
+To force docker-java to use TCP (http) configure the following (see [Configuration](https://github.com/docker-java/docker-java#configuration) for details):

+    DOCKER_HOST=tcp://127.0.0.1:2375

+For secure tls (https) communication:

+    DOCKER_HOST=tcp://127.0.0.1:2376
+    DOCKER_TLS_VERIFY=1
+    DOCKER_CERT_PATH=/Users/marcus/.docker/machine/machines/docker-1.10.2

 ### Latest release version
 Supports a subset of the Docker Remote API [v1.22](https://github.com/docker/docker/blob/master/docs/reference/api/docker_remote_api_v1.22.md), Docker Server version 1.10.x